AliTopal89/practicego/README.md

 }
 ```
 Reporter are called on failing approvals.

+**Passing functions in templates**

+Going back to the principles of Mustache and logic-less templates, why did they advocate for logic-less?
+What is wrong with logic in templates?

+Even though the approval tests technique has reduced the cost of maintaining these tests, they're still more expensive to maintain than most unit tests you'll write.
+They're still sensitive to any minor markup changes you might make, it's just we've made it easier to manage.
+Instead embrace the idea of `view model`, where you construct specific types that contain the data you need to render, in a way that's convenient for the templating language.

+This way, whatever important business logic you use to generate that bag of data can be unit tested separately, away from the messy world of HTML and templating.

+A `view model` represents the data that you want to display on your view/page, whether it be used for static text or for input values (like textboxes and dropdown lists) that can be added to the database (or edited).
+It is something different than your domain model.

 #### Troubleshooting
 - ` go mod init` - initialize go module in your project